 Loblolly Pine—pinus taeda—is one of several pines native to the Southeastern United States.
 It is also known as White Pine or North Carolina Pine, the latter reflecting its strong presence in Eastern Carolina and the Piedmont region, where Chapel Hill is located.

 François André Michaux was a naturalist who traveled the Eastern United States.
 His work on North American trees was first published in English in 1817-1819, with engraved plates executed in Paris.
 Thomas Nuttall gathered botanical specimens in the Midwest and the Far West during the early decades of the nineteenth century.
 His work on trees first appeared in Philadelphia in 1842-1849, with lithographic images.
 In 1857, publishers Rice and Hart combined Nuttall and Michaux and issued a five-volume set, North American Sylva.
-Our Loblolly pine is a hand-colored print in that edition, made from the plate engraved after the great French flower painter Redouté.
+Our Loblolly pine is a hand-finished color print in that edition, made from the plate engraved after the great French flower painter Pierre-Joseph Redouté.